olaviinha/NeuralImageColorization/README.md

-# DeOldify Neural Image Colorization Batch Processor for Colab
+# DeOldify Neural Image Colorization Batch Processor (Colab)

 This is a batch processor for [DeOldify Image Colorizer](https://github.com/jantic/DeOldify) to be run in Google Colaboratory, using Google Drive as data storage.